 Until just over 18 months ago, I decided that it was time to give it another try.
-Bulimia was part of my past and I was healthy enough to undergo similar issues I thought.
+Bulimia was part of my past and I thought I was healthy enough to undergo similar issues.

 However, the results were the exact same but this time, I decided to trust my body more than anything else.
 I knew it would know best how to get back to balance.
 I wouldn’t get back to the pill, no matter what!

 This time, I was armed.
-I was also much more informed about health, natural remedies and holistic nutrition that ever before.
+I was also much more informed about health, natural remedies and holistic nutrition than ever before.
 I knew how to truly heal and take care of myself.

-In 9 months time, not only my hair was thicker and healthier than ever but my periods were back and regular again.
-I realised it was the first time in 15 years I experienced hormonal balance again – naturally.
-Man, you have no idea how freaking happy I was
+In 12 months time, not only my hair was thicker and healthier than ever but my periods were back and almost regular again.
+I realised it was the first time in 15 years I experienced hormonal balance.
+You have no idea how freaking happy I was.

 So how did I do it?

 Here is my step-by-step method to Balance Hormones Naturally, Boost Your Mood, Health & Fertility

 1. I started to eat animal protein again (organic, pasture eggs, free-range chicken and occasionally some grass-fed red meat)

 The truth is you need good animal protein to regulate your hormones and repair tissues (gut tissue where absorption happens).
 Hormones are also regulated by muscle mass and you can’t build muscle mass without good quality animal protein.
 So eat your protein and exercise to build a minimum of muscle mass, because it will help you to balance your hormones.

 This is my experience.
 If you have questions about this, just read this post where I explain why and how I reintroduced animal protein into my diet.